-You decide what recovery means to you.
-Talk to your health care provider (HCP) about what you need to reach this recovery.
+You decide what wellness means to you.
+Talk to your health care provider (HCP) about what you need to reach your definition of wellness.
 Your HCP can help you find the treatment(s) and/or medication(s) that work best for you.
 Along the way, you have a right to ask questions about the treatments you are getting and to choose the treatments you want.
-It can also be helpful to work with a therapist, loved one, or fellow support group participant to help define your recovery.
-Your definition may change at different times in your life.
+It can also be helpful to work with a therapist, loved one, or fellow support group participant to help define your goals.
+Your goals may change at different times in your life.